miolad/gpu-programming-project/README.md

 Some features can be disabled through defines at compile time:

-- `NO_NEXT_EVENT_ESTIMATION`: disables _next event estimation_, a.k.a. _direct light sampling_, used to explicitly sample lights in the scene, thus greatly speeding up convergence, especially for smaller light sources.
+- `NO_NEXT_EVENT_ESTIMATION`: disables _next event estimation_, a.k.a. _explicit light sampling_, used to explicitly sample lights in the scene, thus greatly speeding up convergence, especially for smaller light sources.
 Without it, lights can only be reached by randomly bouncing around the scene.
 - `NO_BVH`: disables the _Axis Aligned Bounding Box-based Bounding Volume Hierarchy_, which is an acceleration structure used to speed up ray traversal and allow to scale to scenes with millions of triangles.

 Other configuration options, like resolution and minimum/maximum number of bounces per light ray, are available in `app/utils.cuh`.